 .

 On March 8th, 1944, Flight Officer Carr managed to score his first kill, as well as the first for his squadron when Carr most aggressively chased an enemy Me109 straight down to a few feet above the ground as he smashed his trigger while firing everything he had at the enemy in his sights.
 Only a single bullet had actually struck the German Me109 as it tried to shake its pursuer.
 The Luftwaffe pilot was so shaken by the pursuit and ensuing hail of bullets, that in a moment of absolute desperation, he leaped from his aircraft, far too low for his parachute to properly deploy.
 The German pilot was killed on impact, with his 109 slamming into the ground seconds later.
-Carr was not given credit for the kill since scaring a german pilot to death is not considered a valid qualifier.
+Carr was not given credit for the kill since scaring a German pilot to death is not considered a valid qualifier.
 Upon his return to base, Carr was further criticized by his superiors for being "overaggressive.”

 In May of that year, Carr was transferred to the 353rd Fighter Squadron, 354th Fighter Group, at RAF Lashenden in Kent.
 Carr scored his first official kill on June 17th, while he assisted another pilot in downing an Fw190.
 On August 18th, Carr was commissioned as a second lieutenant.

-Four months later, September 12th, in 1944; Second Lieutenant Carr's flight was returning from a successful strafing mission over a German airfield, when they spotted over 30 Fw190s approximately 2,000 feet below them.
+Four months later, on September 12th, 1944; Second Lieutenant Carr's flight was returning from a successful strafing mission over a German airfield when they spotted over 30 Fw190s approximately 2,000 feet below them.
 On that day Carr shot three Fw190s from the sky, then escorted a fellow pilot, whose aircraft had been badly damaged, and was attempting to limp back home.
 Carr remained on his fellow pilot's wing all the way back to friendly territory.
 Second Lieutenant Carr was awarded the Silver Star for his actions that day.

 Managing to evade capture for several days, Carr was physically exhausted, starving, and suffering from continued exposure to the elements.
 Carr finally decided it was better to surrender to the Germans rather than be discovered.

 Carr made his way to a nearby enemy airfield with the intention of turning himself in.
 When he arrived at the enemy field, Carr observed a ground crew in the process of fueling and arming an Fw190.
-Carr kept hidden and waited for the german ground crew to leave, then snuck through the perimeter fence, and climbed into the enemy aircraft cockpit.
-There he quietly spent the night familiarizing himself with the cockpit gauges and controls of the Fw190, which were unfortunatly all labeled in German.
+Carr kept hidden and waited for the German ground crew to leave, then snuck through the perimeter fence, and climbed into the enemy aircraft cockpit.
+There he quietly spent the night familiarizing himself with the cockpit gauges and controls of the Fw190, which were unfortunately, all labeled in German.

 .